CallHandling/freeswitch-scala-esl/README.md

 This library is intended to make the use of FreeSwitch easier for Scala developers.
 Once we complete we will consider implementing a custom esl module for freeswitch which implements akka streams back pressure to make the entire solution reactive.

-To use this library we are proposing an insterface like this:-
+To use this library we are proposing an interface like this:-

 #Inbound Mode